Mask-Shaming Won’t Work. Try These 5 Things Instead

 4. Present clear information.
 Pulling the heartstrings is great, but there’s also a need for straightforward information presented in a non-argumentative manner.
 This explainer from the University of Kansas (red-state credibility bonus!) makes clear the value of mask-wearing and leaves it to the viewers to draw their own conclusions about whether they should mask up.

 In addition to educating people about the efficacy of masking, one can also share information about the dangers of COVID-19.
-This jaw-dropping chart race shows how the virus has overtaken other diseases and dangers to become the leading cause of death worldwide as of mid-June.
+This jaw-dropping chart race shows how the virus has overtaken other diseases and dangers to become one of the leading causes of death worldwide as of mid-June.

 Johns Hopkins Bloomberg School of Public Health professor Douglas Storey says that “threat salience” is a key motivator: When people believe they are susceptible to an illness, and that the consequences are potentially severe, they are more likely to take precautions—especially if they see that the precautions are likely to be effective.

-Note: Editor’s note: This article has been updated on July 21, 2020, to reflect that the causes of death included in the chart race infographic are not an exhaustive list.